-The Congregate Housing Services Program (CHSP) provides heavily subsidized housing with services such as personal care, medication administration, and meals to elderly residents at 14 different locations throughout the state.
+The Congregate Housing Services Program (CHSP) provides heavily subsidized housing with services such as personal care, medication administration, and meals to elderly residents at about 14 different locations throughout the state.
 The group homes are mostly located in the rural areas of Eastern and Western Connecticut, and as there are just 14 group homes, there are a finite number of spaces available.
 Therefore, waiting lists for admission may exist.

 This program is somewhat unique in that approximately half of its funding comes from the U.S. Department of Housing and Urban Development (HUD).
 CHSP is under the administration of the Department of Social Services, Aging Services Division, and is operated by the Eastern Connecticut Area Agency on Aging and Western Connecticut Area Agency on Aging.

 Program participants must be legal Connecticut residents and at least 62 years of age (or any age if disabled).
 They must be assessed by a medical professional and found to have challenges completing a minimum of three of the activities of daily living, which include dressing oneself, eating, and mobility.
 Furthermore, they must be able to afford to pay their share of cost.
 However, share of cost amounts are negligible when compared to the cost of living independently or paying out-of-pocket for other residential care.

 Unlike most assistance programs, the applicant’s monthly income and financial resources are not considered as eligibility factors.
 However, they may be considered as prioritization factors and are also used in determining co-payment amounts (share of cost).
 It can be presumed that priority will be given to those individuals who have the greatest need.